xchuwenbo/realseries/README.md

 * [Python Examples](examples/)

 ## Contribution and Contact
+Most of the first version is done in [RealAI](https://real-ai.cn/).
-* The core development members include
+* So far, the core development members include
   * [Wenbo Hu](https://ml.cs.tsinghua.edu.cn/~wenbo/)
   * Xianrui Zhang
   * Wenkai Li
   * Zhiheng Zhang
   * Peng Cui
+  * Shuyu Cheng

 If you have any questions, please leave issues.

-## Acknowkledgement
+## Acknowkledgements
 This project directly used many open-source libs:
 * pytorch,
 * luminol,
 * sklearn,
 * statsmodel.

 Please leave an issue or send email to [Wenbo Hu](https://ml.cs.tsinghua.edu.cn/~wenbo/) if your project wants to show in the list or does not want to be used.